civican/legisinfo/42-1/bills/C-83/bill_text.md

   should not be heard by the victim or a person referred to in subsection 142(3) because the privacy interests of any person clearly outweighs the interest of the victim or person referred to in that subsection.

-> **Explanatory Note**:
-> Existing text of subsection 140(13):
-> *Existing Text*:
-> > Subject to any conditions specified by the Board, a victim, or a person referred to in subsection 142(3), who does not attend a hearing in respect of a review referred to in paragraph (1)(a) or (b) as an observer is entitled, after the hearing, on request, to listen to an audio recording of the hearing, other than portions of the hearing that the Board considers could reasonably be expected to jeopardize the safety of any person or to reveal a source of information obtained in confidence.

 ### Section 35

 Subsection 151(3) of the Act is replaced by the following:

-**(3)** Policies adopted under paragraph (2)(a) must respect gender, ethnic, cultural and linguistic differences and be responsive to the special needs of women and **of Indigenous persons**, as well as to the needs of other groups of offenders with special requirements.
+**(3)** Policies adopted under paragraph (2)(a) must respect gender, ethnic, cultural and linguistic differences and be responsive to the special needs of women and of Indigenous persons, as well as to the needs of other groups of offenders with special requirements.

-> **Explanatory Note**:
-> Existing text of subsection 151(3):
-> *Existing Text*:
-> > Policies adopted under paragraph (2)(a) must respect gender, ethnic, cultural and linguistic differences and be responsive to the special needs of women and aboriginal peoples, as well as to the needs of other groups of offenders with special requirements.

 ### Section 36

 Section 220 of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of section 220:
-> *Existing Text*:
-> > All matters relating to administrative segregation and disciplinary offences shall, on the coming into force of section 214, be dealt with in accordance with Part I of this Act.

 ## Criminal Records Act